ml5js/ml5-website-v01/docs/examples-knnclassifier.md

   // Add an example with a label to the classifier knnClassifier.addExample(features, label);
-  updateExampleCounts();
+  updateCounts();
 }

 // Predict the current frame.
 function classify() {
-  // Get the total number of classes from knnClassifier const numClasses = knnClassifier.getNumClasses();
+  // Get the total number of labels from knnClassifier const numLabels = knnClassifier.getNumLabels();
-  if (numClasses <= 0) {
+  if (numLabels <= 0) {
-    console.error('There is no examples in any class');
+    console.error('There is no examples in any label');
     return;
   }
   // Get the features of the input video const features = featureExtractor.infer(video);

-  // Use knnClassifier to classify which class do these features belong to
+  // Use knnClassifier to classify which label do these features belong to
   // You can pass in a callback function `gotResults` to knnClassifier.classify function knnClassifier.classify(features, gotResults);
   // You can also pass in an optional K value, K default to 3